What is Stock Music? (Ultimate Guide)

 PremiumBeat Stock Music

 PremiumBeat is an exclusive stock music library offering high-end music productions.
-Its parent company, Shutterstock, is one of the biggest licensing libraries and has been providing stock images since 2003.
-The company grew and started to add footage, music, social media templates, and more, to its catalog.
+Its parent company, Shutterstock, is one of the biggest licensing libraries and has provided stock images since 2003.
+The company grew and added footage, music, social media templates, and more to its catalog.

 PremiumBeat requires that its composers be exclusive, meaning they can’t upload the music to other libraries, as opposed to Audiojungle and Pond5 (although these also have an exclusive contract).

 They only select artists they feel are top-notch premium composers and producers.
-This makes it very hard for beginners, but it also guarantees you’ll only get high-quality from them.
+This makes it very hard for beginners but guarantees you’ll only get high-quality from them.

 PremiumBeat offers two business models: